scaleway/terraform-examples/demo-vpc-app/README.md

 The **Task Tracker App** is a simple web application built with Go.
 It allows users to create, view, toggle the completion status of, and delete tasks.
-The application is containerized using Docker and deployed on a private Scaleway instance, leveraging PostgreSQL for data storage.
+The application is containerized using Docker and deployed on a private Scaleway Instance, leveraging PostgreSQL for data storage.
 All configuration and provisioning is automated using **Terraform** for infrastructure and **cloud-init** for instance configuration at boot time.

 ## Architecture